 The UK’s Network Rail organisation commissioned a project to find out what communities want from transport hubs.
-The Design Council ran eleven ThinkStation workshops with 320 participants who generated 35,000 Post-It notes.
-The aim is to embed the priorities into a design competition brief and evaluation framework.
+The Design Council ran eleven ThinkStation workshops for the design of transport hubs.
+320 participants generated 35,000 Post-It notes with their ideas.

 The nine priorities that will guide the future design, development and procurement of local stations are: